 - Surgeries, colonoscopies, and chemotherapy/radiation therapy

-- Exposure to pollutants, such as heavy metals, including amalgam dental fillings.
+- Exposure to pollutants such as heavy metals, including amalgam dental fillings.
 Having amalgam fillings in your mouth is like being hooked to up a mercury IV drip system.
 Mercury is extremely toxic.
-There’s little doubt that it disrupts the normal bacterial flora in your mouth and affects the entire gastrointestinal tract.
+There’s little doubt that it disrupts the normal microflora in your mouth and affects the entire gut.

 - Sterilized foods.
 During pasteurization, milk is heated to 162 degrees for a minimum of 15 seconds.
 This doesn’t eliminate bacteria, but drops some forms of bacteria to lower levels and extends shelf life.
 When you destroy the natural enzymes, proteins, and various forms of beneficial bacteria in raw milk, it can’t naturally ferment and remain consumable.
 It spoils.
 During ultra-pasteurization, milk or cream is heated almost instantaneously to about 280 degrees and then rapidly cooled.
 This extends shelf life, but also alters various proteins, flavor, and naturally occurring beneficial bacteria.